Dkyse/213_Project_debugger/README.md

-# 213 Project Debugger README
+# 213 Project Debugger Instructions
 Derek Wang, Shida Jing, David Asanza

 ## General Instructions:
 Run the makefile in the experment_1_stop_by_instructions folder.
 You can then run the experiment executable.
-The experiment executable takes in the program path, then any programs you want to debug.
-You will first need to make the program you want.
+The experiment executable first takes in the program path, then any command line inputs that the program requires.
 The program should be an executable.
-The program first displays sources files related to the executable, then it displays the thread ID, instruction address, file path and line number.
+The experiment first displays sources files related to the executable, then it displays the thread ID, instruction address, file path and line number.
+To advance the debugger, press enter.

 ## Example Letter Count program: